backenddeveloper/web_developer_tech_test/README.md

 The generated solution is intended to be reviewed before, and demonstrated at, interview.

-The test should only take about an hour (or maybe thirty minutes if you are fast).
+The test should only take an hour or two.

 ## The task ...
 "Cats, Dogs and their Owners".